feyhong1112/GUI-Web-app-MQTT/README.md

   - You can see the monitor screen near the login; I subscribe with the word "Monitor".

 Widget:
-  - You can drag and drop the widget on the screen freely without refreshing.
+  - You can drag and drop the widget on the screen freely and remember it own position.

 ==========================================================================